yates13/Viral-sequences/README.md

 - Aligned BAM files (sorted and indexed)
 - Variant files (VCF format)
-- Consensus sequences
 - These outputs can be further analyzed and visualized using various tools such as IGV or custom scripts.

 ## Contributing
 Contributions to this project are welcome.
-If you encounter any issues, have suggestions for improvements, or want to contribute new features, please submit an issue or a pull request.es
+If you encounter any issues, have suggestions for improvements, or want to contribute new features, please submit an issue or a pull request.